 Organizations may only receive one general grant per calendar year.
 Organizations that receive grants two years in a row must wait a year before applying again.

 Only makes grants to nonprofit organizations recognized under section 501(c)(3) of the Internal Revenue Code.
 Small, new and/or grassroots efforts may be eligible if they partner with a recognized 501(c)(3) organization acting as a fiscal sponsor

 Only makes grants to organizations that serve people within Philadelphia

 Does not make grants to support capital renovations, major building campaigns or endowments

 The Union Benevolent Association provides equal opportunity access to its programs without regard to race, gender, disability, color, creed, religion, sex, age, national origin, ancestry, citizenship, marital or partner status, veteran status, disability, HIV/AIDS status, sexual orientation, gender identity and/or gender expression, height, weight, or political beliefs.

-If you need help navigating our new system, check out this short video tutorial.
+If you need help navigating, check out this short video tutorial.

 Please direct all questions to Tamika A. Murphy, Administrator,